 Whenever I was tempted to buy something, I always asked myself, “Do I really need this?
 What else could I do with this money?”
 Whenever it came to clothing and accessories, the answer was always the same: I don’t need to buy this.

-I’ll be honest with you, it was hard to stop buying new clothes in the beginning.
+I’ll be honest with you, it was SO hard to stop buying new clothes in the beginning.
 But saying “no” gave me a sense of empowerment.
-I stopped caring about trying to keep up with the latest trends.
-Eventually, it started to become easier to resist the temptation to shop.

 One thing that I kept reminding myself was this — my money has a job and it’s not to be spent frivolously.
 I realized that I had lots of perfectly good clothes at home and I didn’t need new stuff right now.